Types of Business Costs Explained

-A fixed cost is defined as: an expense which doesn't change in value if one more unit of sales or production is made.
+Definition: An expense or charge which doesn't change in value if one more unit of sales or production is undertaken.

 - Monthly rental payments

 - Other utilities such as water and telephone line rental

 Definition: An expense that is accrued resulting from a sale or stock production.